PatrykSkarzynski/vscode-snippets-collection/README.md

   Used libraries:
   plotly, matplotlib.pyplot, pandas, tkinter, yfinance, selenium, time, traceback.

+  This program is a simple stock information program that uses the Yahoo Finance API to get the stock data of a company, uses the yfinance library to get the stock data of a company by entering the stock ticker in the entry widget, displays the stock data in the text box widget, also displays the stock data history for the last month with daily intervals in the text box widget.

 ## 5. Pandas_NumPy:
   --Contains one files made in Jupyter Notebook.